andy-9/learning/Git/git.md

 git checkout -b [branch name]
 ```

-Establish new branch and automatically have it set to pull from master
+Establish new branch and automatically have it set to pull from main
 ```
-git checkout -b [name] origin/master
+git checkout -b [name] origin/main
 ```

 Rename a branch you're currently on: